NXPPlugNTrust/nano-package/README.rst

 Nano package provides MbedTLS Alt files as an alternative/additional approach to access the secure element using mbedTLS.

 In the current implementation only ECDSA Sign is supported via MbedTLS ALT files.

+Note - The session for se05x is opened and closed for every ECDSA sign.
+For the product deployment, make sure to change the logic as required.

 **Using Mbedtls Alt files in Zephyr OS**